 Operating a farm in New Jersey has a unique set of challenges that farmers must contend with.
 With densely populated urban and sprawling suburban areas driving up the cost of land, very little land is available for widespread, high volume farming.

 these conditions, large commercial farms are not viable.
 Small local

 farms have had to develop a niche with crops having a special appeal to

 people who enjoy fresh, farm-to-table, fully

 Since many of the local farm products depend heavily on weather conditions, it is strongly suggested when planning a day trip to a pick your own farm that you call ahead to confirm current crop picking conditions and times.

 Apple Picking Farms

-The apple picking season in New Jersey runs from early August to October 31st, with peak picking times from September 1 to October 15th.
+The apple picking season in New Jersey runs from late August to October 31st, with peak picking times from September 1 to October 15th.
 Many of these early fall farms offer plenty of kids activities including hay wagon ride, corn mazes, and more.